 [NOTE: Seating capacity of viewing rooms limited to 1–4 people.]

 The Language Laboratory’s computer workstation area includes 23 Macs and 6 PCs.
 Internet/printing access is available.

-Priority for the use of the workstations is given to students/faculty using world language programming from the Language Lab’s collection and to students/faculty required to complete word processing and/or Internet-related assignments preparation for language/literature courses.
+Priority for the use of the workstations is given to students/faculty using world language programming from the Language Lab’s collection and to students/faculty required to complete word processing and/or Internet-related assignments for language/literature courses.

 Access to the Boston College Cable Televison Network is provided in Media Carrel 2.
 BC Cable TV features 67 TV channels (7 reserved for BC programming), some of which regularly provide Spanish-language news and/or entertainment programming: